pdphilip/elasticlens/README.md

 # Usage

-The Walkthrough Steps below will show all the features by way of examples
+The Walkthrough below will demonstrate all the features by way of an example.

+In this example, we'll index a `User` model.

 ## Step 1: Zero config setup

-1. Add the Indexable Trait to Your Base Model:
+### 1. Add the `Indexable` Trait to Your Base Model:

-- Include the `Indexable` trait in your base model to enable automatic indexing.

 ```php
 use PDPhilip\ElasticLens\Indexable;